almasgo/almasgo/README.md

 Use docker to get started, if you haven't please install and read about docker and docker-compose [here.](https://docs.docker.com/get-docker/)

-Clone the repository and create an .env in the `almasgo-core` folder like this:
+Clone the repository and create an .env file for Java Spring in the `almasgo-core` folder like this:

 ```
 MYSQL_HOST=almasgo-mysql